ankitchouhan119/Terraza-restaurant-website.github.io/README.md

 All of the specifications outlined for this system are enumerated in the third section.
 It explains the software's intricate functionality in technical terms and is primarily aimed at developers.

+An overview of the topic AMOS is given in the next section.
+A thorough review of the system, user, hardware, software, and transceiver, memory considerations, operational modes, and site adaptation requirements has worked to put the product into perspective.
+Beyond the identified system constraints and assumptions, the discussion includes the final features of the system.
+The section has been finished with a breakdown of the requirements.